6 Frank Lloyd Wright Must-See Buildings

 The architect was reluctant to design two buildings on the SC Johnson campus downtown because he liked to set his work in nature.
 But he reached a compromise with the CEO by building nature indoors.
 A forest of dendriform (treelike) support columns steals the show in the Administration Building.
 Windows and ceilings made from more than 43 miles of Pyrex glass tubing allow the sun to shine in while distorting the view of the industrial campus outside.

 If you go Free 90-minute tours lead you through a Willy Wonka-like world of underground hallways to the Administration Building and the 15-level Research Tower (also designed by Wright), where scientists developed products like Raid, Glade and Pledge.
 Check the website for tour dates. scjohnson.com

 - Photo courtesy of Frank Lloyd Wright Trust.
 Photographer: Tim Long.

 Chicago’s Ultimate Tour d’ Wright

-The Wright Around Chicago tour visits three of the Windy City’s most famous Wright buildings.
+The Wright Around Chicago tour visits some of the Windy City’s most famous Wright buildings.
 The bus tour starts at downtown’s Rookery, home to a two-story lobby he remodeled in 1905 that glistens with gilded white carrara marble.
-It continues at the Frank Lloyd Wright Home and Studio in Oak Park and the Frederick C. Robie House.
+It continues at the Unity Temple in Oak Park, Frank Lloyd Wright Home and Studio in Oak Park and the Frederick C. Robie House.
 A gourmet lunch at Winberie’s (housed in a Prairie-style building in Oak Park) is included.
 The Frank Lloyd Wright Trust conducts the seven-hour tours, which depart at 9 a.m.
-Mondays and Wednesdays from June through October ($150). cal.flwright.org/tours/WACbustour
+Mondays, Wednesdays and Thursdays from June through October ($150). cal.flwright.org/tours/WACbustour